royerlab/cytoself/README.md

 ![Alt Text](images/3DUMAP.gif)

+### Self-supervised deep learning encodes high-resolution features of protein subcellular localization

-cytoself is a self-supervised platform that we developed for learning features of protein subcellular localization from microscopy images.
+cytoself is a self-supervised model that we developed for learning features of protein subcellular localization from microscopy images.
 This model is described in detail in our paper [[1]](https://www.nature.com/articles/s41592-022-01541-z).
-The representations derived from cytoself encapsulate highly specific features that can derive functional insights for proteins on the sole basis of their localization.
+The image representations derived from cytoself encapsulate highly specific features that can derive functional insights for proteins on the sole basis of their localization.

 Applying cytoself to images of endogenously labeled proteins from the recently released